input-output-hk/cardano-sl/docs/block-processing/types.md

     }
 ```

-The integrity of the transaction tree is ensured by recording the size and
+  * The integrity of the transaction tree is ensured by recording the size
-root of the tree; the root of a Merkle tree is a hash which depends on all
+    and root of the tree; the root of a Merkle tree is a hash which depends
-other elements, and the shape of the tree is uniquely determined by the
+    on all other elements, and the shape of the tree is uniquely determined
-number of elements in the tree.
+    by the number of elements in the tree.

-The integrity of the witnesses list is ensured by recording its hash.
+  * The integrity of the witnesses list is ensured by recording its hash.

-TODO: say why they are separated

 #### SSC payload+proof